cloudson/podcast-mimetype-proposal/proposal_text.md

 ### File format

-Each sentence is follow by 4 parts
+Each sentence is followed by 4 parts
 1. An incremental numeric number
 2. The interval when the metadata appears
 3. The metadata type.
 Can be a `Link`, a raw `Text` or a `seek` to other point of audio.